Monnoroch/ColorHighlighter/README.md

 #ColorHighlighter

-_ColorHighlighter is a plugin for the Sublime Text 2 and 3, which unobtrusively previews hexadecimal color values by underlaying the selected hex codes.
+_ColorHighlighter is a plugin for the Sublime Text 2 and 3, which unobtrusively previews hexadecimal color values by underlaying the selected hex codes in different styles and icons.
 Also, plugin adds color picker, color format converter and less/sass variables navigation to easily modify colors._

 ![Description](http://i.imgur.com/aRtd2jf.png)